Paris Berelc: Life and career

-Berelc was born in Milwaukee, Wisconsin, and is of half Filipino descent.
-She was discovered by Ford Models at the age of nine, and was featured in ads from Kohl's, Boston Store, Sears, and K-mart.
+Berelc was born in Milwaukee, Wisconsin, and is of Filipino descent on her mother's side.
+Her mother is from Cavite, while her grandmother is Ilonggo.
+She was discovered by Ford Models at the age of nine, and was featured in ads for Kohl's, Boston Store, Sears, and K-mart.
 She appeared on the cover of American Girl magazine for their November/December Issue in 2009.
 In 2010, at the age of 12, Berelc took her first acting classes at the Acting Studio Chicago.
-Two years after, Berelc's parents decided to take her to Los Angeles to try acting professionally.
+Two years later, Berelc's parents decided to take her to Los Angeles to try acting professionally.
 She began her professional acting career in 2013, at the age of 14.

 Beginning in 2013, Berelc starred as Skylar Storm on the Disney XD action sitcom Mighty Med.
 In 2015, Berelc portrayed Molly in the Disney Channel Original Movie, Invisible Sister, which premiered in October.
 The same year, Mighty Med ended its run, but Berelc continued to play Skylar Storm on its spinoff series Lab Rats: Elite Force, which premiered on March 2, 2016.

 In April 2017, Berelc was cast in the co-lead role of Alexa in Alexa & Katie, a multi-camera Netflix sitcom, which premiered March 23, 2018.
 In 2019, she starred in the Netflix original film Tall Girl as Liz.
-In 2020, she appeared as Megan in the Netflix original film Hubie Halloween.
+In 2020, she appeared as Megan McNally in the Netflix original film Hubie Halloween.